wavesgroup/wave-tearing-slides/slides/model.md

 E_s = \sigma \Delta A_s
 $$

-In the simplest approach, assume that all torn volume $V_t$ converts to spume composed of $N$ droplets of constant radius $r$:
+Surface tension energy of spume is proportional to its volume divided by the effective droplet radius $r$:

 $$
 E_s = \sigma N 4 \pi r^2